billhails/CEKF/README.md

 Q. Should $applykont$ get $f$ from its arguments or should we put it in the $\mathbf{letk}$?<br/>
 A. probably best to get it from its arguments, then we will backtrack through `call/cc`.

 Note again that `DONE` terminates the machine.
-Also note that this is the only situation where the fifth $r$ register is updated with the $val$ to be returned from the machine.
+Also note that the final value $val$ is lost on return to the $\mathbf{halt}$ continuation.

+> In my implementation I have a fifth hidden register for the sole putpose of preserving the final value in this situation.

 ## Running the machine